-As Applied operates in a highly competitive environment in which innovation is critical, its future success depends on many factors, including the effective commercialization and customer acceptance of its equipment, services and related products.
-In addition, Applied must successfully execute its growth strategy, including enhancing its presence in existing markets, expanding into related markets, cultivating new markets and exceeding industry growth rates, while constantly improving its operational performance.
-The development, introduction and support of a broadening set of products in more collaborative, geographically diverse, open and varied competitive environments have grown more complex and expensive over time.
-Furthermore, new or improved products may entail higher costs and reduced profits.
-Applied's performance may be adversely affected if it does not timely, cost-effectively and successfully:
+Applied operates in a highly competitive environment in which innovation is critical, and its future success depends on many factors, including the development of new technologies and effective commercialization and customer acceptance of its equipment, services and related products.
+In order to successfully grow its businesses, Applied must increase its position in its current markets, expand into adjacent and new markets, and optimize operational performance.
+The development, introduction and support of a broadening set of products in a geographically diverse and competitive environment, and that may require greater collaboration with customers and other industry participants, have grown more complex and expensive over time.
+Furthermore, new or improved products may entail higher costs and lower profits.
+To compete successfully, Applied must:

-- · identify and address technology inflections, market changes, new applications, customer requirements and end-use demand; - develop new products and disruptive technologies, improve and/or develop new applications for existing products, and adapt similar products for use by customers in different applications and/or markets with varying technical requirements; - differentiate its products from those of competitors and any disruptive technologies, meet customers' performance specifications, appropriately price products, and achieve market acceptance; - maintain operating flexibility to enable different responses to different markets, customers and applications; - enhance its worldwide operations across all business segments to reduce cycle time, enable continuous quality improvement, reduce costs, and enhance design for manufacturability and serviceability; - focus on product development and sales and marketing strategies that address customers' high value problems and foster strong customer relationships;

-- allocate resources, including people and R&D funding, among Applied's products and between the development of new products and the enhancement of existing products, as most appropriate and effective for future growth; - reduce the cost and improve the productivity of capital invested in R&D activities; - · accurately forecast demand, work with suppliers and meet production schedules for its products; - improve its manufacturing processes and achieve cost efficiencies across product offerings; - adapt to changes in value offered by companies in different parts of the supply chain; - · qualify products for evaluation and, in turn, volume manufacturing with its customers; and - implement changes in its design engineering methodology, including those that enable reduction of material costs and cycle time, greater commonality of platforms and types of parts used in different systems, greater effectiveness of product life cycle management, and reduced energy usage and environmental impact.
+- · identify and address technology inflections, market changes, new applications, customer requirements and end-use demand; - develop new products and disruptive technologies, improve and develop new applications for existing products, and adapt products for use by customers in different applications and markets with varying technical requirements; - differentiate its products from those of competitors, meet customers' performance specifications, appropriately price products, and achieve market acceptance; - · maintain operating flexibility to enable responses to changing markets, applications, customers and customer requirements; - enhance its worldwide operations across its businesses to reduce cycle time, enable continuous quality improvement, reduce costs, and enhance design for manufacturability and serviceability; - focus on product development and sales and marketing strategies that address customers' high value problems and strengthen customer relationships; - effectively allocate resources between its existing products and markets, the development of new products, and expanding into new and adjacent markets; - improve the productivity of capital invested in R&D activities; - accurately forecast demand, work with suppliers and meet production schedules for its products; - improve its manufacturing processes and achieve cost efficiencies across product offerings; - adapt to changes in value offered by companies in different parts of the supply chain; - qualify products for evaluation and volume manufacturing with its customers; and - implement changes in its design engineering methodology to reduce material costs and cycle time, increase commonality of platforms and types of parts used in different systems, and improve product life cycle management.